openeuler-mirror/A-Tune/README.md

 I. A-Tune Installation
 ----------

-Supported OS: openEuler 1.0 or later
+Supported OS: openEuler 20.03 LTS or later

 ### Method 1 (applicable to common users): Use the default A-Tune of openEuler.